visshaljagtap/react-stl-viewer/README.md

 # STL Viewer

 A component for viewing an STL object from a given URL.

-Currently you will need to enter the x,y and z dimensions of the object as well.
-In the future, this will not be needed
+*Note that you will still have to abide by the rules of CORS*

 # Installation